Amkor (AMKR)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

 Amkor’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
-As you can see below, it averaged a 14.2% gross margin over the last two years.
-That means Amkor paid its suppliers a lot of money ($85.75 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 14.4% gross margin over the last two years.
+Said differently, Amkor had to pay a chunky $85.63 to its suppliers for every $100 in revenue.
 Amkor Trailing 12-Month Gross Margin

 7. Operating Margin

-Looking at the trend in its profitability, Amkor’s operating margin decreased by 5.1 percentage points over the last five years.
+Analyzing the trend in its profitability, Amkor’s operating margin decreased by 5.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Amkor’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Amkor Trailing 12-Month Operating Margin (GAAP)